microsoft/ADBench/ISSUES.md

 - Theano
     - `run.bat` - remove hard path to Miniconda

 ## Accuracy

-See [ADBench/J_Errors.txt](/ADBench/J_Errors.txt) for the output of ADBench/check_J.py, which shows a list of mismatches among output (jacobian) text files.
+Use `ADBench/check_J.py` to compare the jacobian output files.
+There seem to be some problems with mismatches here.